 2011: In early February 2011, the American Bar Association House of Delegates granted approval to the Paralegal/Legal Assistant Program at Pioneer Pacific College.
 The Paralegal program at Pioneer Pacific College is 1 of only 2 schools in the state of Oregon whose programs are approved by the ABA.

-2015: In August of 2015, the Pioneer Pacific College – Beaverton location was opened and granted approval to begin classes from ACICS.
-At Pioneer’s Beaverton location, classes began Fall of 2015 for some of Pioneer Pacific’s most recognized Associate and Diploma degree program offerings, including their:
+2015: In August of 2015, the Pioneer Pacific College – Beaverton location was opened and granted approval to begin classes.
+At Pioneer’s Beaverton location, classes began Fall of 2015.
+Programs include:

 - Medical Assisting A.O.S.
 Degree

 - Medical Assisting with Limited X-Ray A.O.S.
 Degree